activeviam/mac/documentation/bookmarks/dictionaries_indexes.md

 Some dictionaries may be shared across multiple fields of different stores.

-Its level of detail is too coarse for in-depth analysis, and is only provided to potentially draw attention to where the largest dictionaries may be.
+This page intended to potentially draw attention to where the largest dictionaries may be, enabling a more detailed analysis using the last page of this bookmark.

 > In case of a field name conflict between two stores, their dictionaries will
 > both be taken into account even if there is not reference between these two